base10/pomodori/doc/notes.md

 ## 2014-05-02

 - No work in April on this.
 That's not good.
 I'm really anxious to get done with this phase and move on to other projects
+- Closing out work on #26, moving on to hooking into the pmd class
+    - Added #28
+- Also added #29 to refactor event notification examples into shared example groups in rspec tests